-Hospitality spaces within places of worship, such as cafes, are permitted to open.
+Hospitality spaces within places of worship, such as cafes, are permitted to open within local authorities having protection levels between 0-3.
 Guidance for the hospitality sector should be followed.
 Informal hospitality, such as lunch clubs and coffee mornings are currently only permitted in line with restrictions on indoor gatherings.

-Guidance on the opening of public toilets, including hygiene measures that should be taken, is available here.
+Guidance on the opening of public toilets, including hygiene measures that should be taken, is available.

 Tourism and retail

 Buildings can now open for most tourism and retail purposes and places of worship should follow relevant guidance on managing this.
 People visiting places of worship for these purposes should also follow relevant guidance.